imagej/imagej.github.io/_pages/plugins/bigwarp.md

 </table>
 {:/}

 For all navigation commands you can hold {% include key key='Shift' %} to rotate and browse 10x faster, or hold {% include key key='Ctrl' %} to rotate and browse 10x slower.
-For example, {% include key key='Left' %} rotates by 1° clockwise, while {% include key keys='Shift|Left' %} rotates by 10°, and {% include key keys='Ctrl|Left' %} rotates by 0.1°.
+For example, {% include key key='Left' %} rotates by 1° clockwise, while {% include key keys='Shift|Left' %} rotates by 10°, and
+{% include key keys='Ctrl|Left' %} rotates by 0.1°.

 ### Save and load landmarks

-Landmarks can be exported and imported from plain text files using the drop down menu in the landmark table panel ( *File {% include arrow%}
+Landmarks can be exported and imported from plain text files using the drop down menu in the landmark table panel
- Export (Import) landmarks.* )
+({% include bc path="File | Export (Import) landmarks" %}).

 ### Export warped images

-Export the warped moving image by clicking *File {% include arrow%}
+Export the warped moving image by clicking
- &gt; Export as ImagePlus* or using the {% include key keys='Ctrl|E' %} keyboard shortcut.
+{% include bc path="File | Export as ImagePlus" %} or using the
+{% include key keys='Ctrl|E' %} keyboard shortcut.

 ![](/media/bigwarp-export.png)

-The default parameters will result in the exported image having the same dimensions as the target image. *Note: Take care when exporting very large data sets as they can cause out-of-memory exceptions.*
+The default parameters will result in the exported image having the same dimensions as the target image.

+{% include info-box content="Take care when exporting very large data sets as they can cause out-of-memory exceptions." %}

 -   Resolution
     -   Target: *The output will have the same resolution as the target image*